top of page

 Made in collaboration with film and gaming composer, Bartosz Szafranski; and creative technologist and haptics specialist, Ava Agakouchak.

-The findings of the initial research will be presented at Studio Wayne McGregor in early 2022, before the project continues development.
+The findings of the initial research were presented at Studio Wayne McGregor in early 2022, before the project continued development with support from Arts Council England up to February 2025.
+Further development is expected through to 2026.

 www.avakouchak.co.uk